ESS 412/512: Introduction to Seismology#

 07a–d |

-Moment tensor decomposition, radiation patterns, magnitude scales |
+Moment tensor decomposition, radiation patterns, magnitude scales, source dynamics, stress drop, energy budget |

 |